 The use of fireworks in provincial parks is generally prohibited.
 On special occasions such as Canada Day we sometimes make exceptions and will allow event leaders to use fireworks.
 To use fireworks under these circumstances, special permission must be obtained at least one week in advance from the local DNR district office.

 The Parks Act and Regulations are enforced at all times.
-A copy is posted at the park office.
-Failure to comply with the regulations may result in your being asked to leave the park.
+A Failure to comply with the regulations may result in your being asked to leave the park.

 Campers and park users must practice waste sorting and recycling in accordance with provincial and municipal regulations.
 Park staff will inform you of the required steps.

 Generator use will be permitted only between the hours of 10:00 am and 8:00 pm.
 This policy will be enforced in all camping parks.
-Medical use: If you require a generator for medical purposes, please let us know when you make your reservation or, if you choose to register at the park immediately upon your arrival.
+Medical use: If you require a generator for medical purposes, please let us know when you make your reservation or upon your arrival.

 Quiet time is 10:30 pm to sunrise.